25miro/gitflag/README.md

-# This file is a test make in training
+# This file is a test making in training
 Exercices Git Flag